Kenny Atkinson

-Kenneth Neil Atkinson (born June 2, 1967) is an American professional basketball coach and former player who serves as assistant coach for the Golden State Warriors of the National Basketball Association (NBA).
+Kenneth Neil Atkinson (born June 2, 1967) is an American professional basketball coach and former player who is the head coach for the Cleveland Cavaliers of the National Basketball Association (NBA).
 He was previously the head coach of the Brooklyn Nets from 2016 to 2020.
-Atkinson was born in Huntington, New York and played college basketball for University of Richmond leading the Spiders to a Sweet Sixteen berth in the NCAA Division I men's basketball tournament in 1988.
+Atkinson was born in Northport, New York and played college basketball for University of Richmond leading the Spiders team to an appearance in the 1988 NCAA Division I tournament.

 Playing career

-Atkinson averaged 18.9 points per game during his senior season at Richmond and played professionally in Italy, France, Germany, Spain, and the Netherlands from 1993 to 2004.
-He had tryouts with several NBA teams including the Knicks in summer of 1991.
+Atkinson averaged 18.9 points per game during his senior season at Richmond and played professionally in the Continental Basketball Association (CBA) and United States Basketball League (USBL) from 1990 to 1992.
+He then went to play in Italy, France, Germany, Spain, and the Netherlands from 1993 to 2004.
+He had tryouts with several NBA teams, including the New York Knicks, in the summer of 1991.

 He was inducted into the Suffolk Sports Hall of Fame in 2020.

 NBA coaching career

 Atkinson joined the New York Knicks coaching staff as an assistant coach under Mike D'Antoni on August 6, 2008.

-In 2012 after four seasons with the Knicks, he joined the Atlanta Hawks coaching staff under Mike Budenholzer.
-On April 17, 2016, it was announced that Atkinson become the head coach of the Brooklyn Nets after the Hawks' season ended.
+In 2012, after four seasons with the Knicks, he joined the Atlanta Hawks coaching staff under Mike Budenholzer.
+On April 17, 2016, it was announced that Atkinson would become the head coach of the Brooklyn Nets, beginning after the Hawks' postseason ended.

 Brooklyn Nets (2016–2020)

 Atkinson made his NBA head coaching debut on October 26, 2016, in a 122–117 loss to the Boston Celtics.
 He got his first win as an NBA head coach two days later when the Nets defeated the Indiana Pacers 103–94.
 The Nets finished the season with a 20–62 record, with a 0–10 record in February 2017.

 Brook Lopez left the team in Atkinson's second season; Lopez was traded to the Los Angeles Lakers in an off-season deal.
-The Nets were competitive for the early part of the season before going 1-9 in February, ending any chance to be in the playoffs.
+The Nets were competitive for the early part of the season before going 1–9 in February, ending any chance to be in the playoffs.
 They finished the season with a 28–54 record, which was an eight-game improvement from the previous season.

 In Atkinson's third season with the Nets he led the team to a 42–40 record, winning 14 games more than the previous season, and a playoff berth with the sixth seed.
 The Nets lost to the Philadelphia 76ers in five games in the first round of the playoffs.

-Atkinson stepped down as head coach of the Nets on March 7, 2020.
+In Atkinson's fourth season with the Nets he led the team to a 28–34 record, before stepping down as head coach on March 7, 2020.